 Ugo Lombroso (Turin 15 October 1877 - Genoa 10 April 1952) father-in-law: physiology professor at the University of Genoa, was expelled and moved temporarily to Paris in 1938; worked as “maître de recherche” at the School of Medicine.
 He returned to Italy with his wife, living in hiding and reestablished his career after the war.

 Silvia Forti Lombroso (Verona 2 January 1889 - Rome July 1979) mother-in-law.
 She followed her husband, Ugo Lombroso, in his moves in Italy and Paris.
 Returning to Italy after 1943, they hid in Tuscany using false identities.
 A writer, she was widowed in 1952 and the following year went to Cambridge, MA, where her two children, Nora and Cesare, were living with their respective families.
-After 1956, she bought a family home there and used to spend some months a year in Rome (per Anna Lombroso).
+After 1956, she bought a family home there and spent some months a year in Rome (per Anna Lombroso).

 Nina Ferrero Raditsa (Turin 1910 - Strada in Chianti, Firenze 4 September 1987), wife’s cousin, in 1935 she married Bogdan Raditsa, diplomat, with whom she had two children: Bosiljka born in 1939, artist in New York, and Leo Raditsa.
 She immigrated to the US with her family in 1940 and taught languages at Fairleigh Dickinson University until 1977; she was secretary for the International League for Human Rights.
 She did not return to Italy, but for visiting and spending some periods at the family home in Strada in Chianti.

-Paola Lombroso Carrara (Pavia 14 March 1871 - Turin 23 January 1954), wife’s aunt: Cesare Lombroso’s first born, and the most politically active; journalist, writer and psychologist, she was married in 1899 to Mario Carrara who lost his university position in 1931 for having refused to take the Fascist oath; she was widowed in 1937, and after the passage of the racial laws, she moved to Geneva with her sister.
+Paola Lombroso Carrara (Pavia 14 March 1871 - Turin 23 January 1954), wife’s aunt: Cesare Lombroso’s firstborn, and the most politically active; journalist, writer and psychologist, she was married in 1899 to Mario Carrara who lost his university position in 1931 for having refused to take the Fascist oath; she was widowed in 1937, and after the passage of the racial laws, she moved to Geneva with her sister.
 After Gina’s death, she returned to Italy.

 Emergency Committee in Aid of Displaced Foreign Scholars, New York